I’ve stumbled headfirst into Awesome. It’s a clean house. Not spotless like my OCD neighbors (you know who you are), but pretty orderly.

 Learning to work is good.
 Cleaning is a good habit.

 Try my three-pronged approach to a clean house.
-It’s awesome.
+It’s awesome and has changed my life.